Fast Volume Alignment by Frequency-Marched Newton Method: Experiments

-We replace \textit{3D auto-refine} at the bin2 and bin1 stages, retaining RELION's bin4 alignment as initialization. \method{} estimates both rotations and translations using the same half-set split as RELION, with translations recovered via FFT-based correlation (details in Appendix~\ref{sec:appendix-6d-search}).
-At each binning level, we perform $T=3$ outer rotation--translation alternations.
-Within each alternation, we retain $N_C=10$ rotation candidates from a local search at angular cutoff $L_0=30$ with oversampling factor~$2$, and refine with $M=5$ Newton steps---more conservative than the $1$--$2$ steps sufficient in the synthetic setting (Section~\ref{sec:exp-synthetic}), to ensure convergence under the noisier conditions of experimental data---through bandwidths $\{30, 40, L_{\max}\}$, where $L_{\max}=45$ (bin2) and $L_{\max}=60$ (bin1).
-Shifts are estimated via FFT-based correlation with subpixel refinement~\cite{guizar-sicairos_efficient_2008}.
+\method{} estimates both rotations and translations using the same half-set split as RELION, with translations recovered by FFT-based correlation; details are given in Appendix~\ref{sec:appendix-6d-search}.
+At each binning level, \method{} performs \(T=3\) outer rotation--translation alternations.
+Within each alternation, we retain \(P=10\) rotation candidates from a global low-bandwidth SOFFT search at angular-degree cutoff \(L_0=30\) with oversampling factor~\(2\), and refine them with \(M_{\mathrm{iter}}=5\) Newton steps through bandwidths \(\{30,40,L_{\max}\}\), where \(L_{\max}=45\) at bin2 and \(L_{\max}=60\) at bin1.
+This is more conservative than the \(1\)--\(2\) Newton steps sufficient in the synthetic setting (Section~\ref{sec:exp-synthetic}), but improves robustness under the noisier conditions of experimental data.
+Shifts are estimated by FFT-based correlation with subpixel refinement~\cite{guizar-sicairos_efficient_2008}.

-Our bin1 reconstruction attains $3.8$\,\AA{} local resolution (Nyquist), identical to the RELION baseline, and $4.0$\,\AA{} global resolution under the same FSC criterion.
-The cumulative alignment time drops from approximately $3.5$~hours (RELION) to roughly $20$~minutes (\method{}), a speedup of over $10\times$ (Figure~\ref{fig:emp_11830_timings}).
-Since the non-alignment processing steps add a fixed overhead of approximately 90~minutes to both pipelines, the end-to-end speedup is smaller but alignment is the dominant cost in standard STA workflows.
+Our bin1 reconstruction attains \(3.8\,\angstrom \) local resolution, matching the RELION baseline at the Nyquist limit, and \(4.0\,\angstrom\) global resolution under the same FSC criterion.
+The cumulative alignment time drops from approximately \(3.5\)~hours with RELION to roughly \(20\)~minutes with \method{}, a speedup of over \(10\times\) (Figure~\ref{fig:emp_11830_timings}).
+The non-alignment processing steps add a fixed overhead of approximately \(90\)~minutes to both pipelines, so the end-to-end speedup is smaller than the alignment-only speedup.